 Serves : 5

-Wash and clean the spinach leaves.
+- Wash and clean the spinach leaves.
 Heat water in a vessel on medium flame.
-When the water gets hot ( not boiling) ,add the cleaned spinach leaves and close the lid for 2 minutes.
+When the water is hot ( not boiling) ,add the cleaned spinach leaves and close the lid for 2 minutes.
 Drain the leaves and keep aside to cool.

 Palak cheese paratha is ready to serve with curd and see how your kids enjoy 🙂

-You can stuff your favourite things to make stuffed paratha eg. paneer, potato etc .
+You can stuff your favourite ingredients to make stuffed paratha eg. paneer, potato etc .